Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

 \end{lemma}

-\begin{remark*} The extra \reeout{smoothness} \ree{regularity} assumption is for $\xi_*e$ to be a differentiable $u$-vector field on $\cV^{uq}$.
-Without this assumption, we can still make sense of this equation as distributional derivatives.
-The roughness of $\xi_*e$ hints us to further replace it in section~\ref{s:transform3}. \end{remark*}
+\begin{remark*} (1) Intuitively, this lemma just says that $(x'-x) - (y_2'-y_2) = (x'-y_2') - (x-y_2)$ in \cref{f:local coordinate}.
+(2) The extra smoothness assumption is temporary; it makes $\xi_*e$ a differentiable $u$-vector field on $\cV^{uq}$.
+Without this assumption, we may temporarily interpret this lemma in the sense of distributions, and later we can see that $\xi_* e$ is still differentiable in the direction of $X^s$, by the expansion formula in section~\ref{s:transform3}. \end{remark*}